Outbreak (2024 film): Production

 Jeff Wolfe financed about half of the project together with his wife Jennifer Wolfe and raised the rest from his friends.
 Wolfe says that the film cost under $1 million.
 Wolfe also serves as president of the Stuntmen’s Association of Motion Pictures.
-The film shot under a SAG-AFTRA interim agreement for 19 days around Los Angeles during last year’s labor strikes.
+The film shot under a SAG-AFTRA interim agreement for 19 days around Los Angeles during 2023 labor strikes.

 Outbreak was released in theaters and VOD under Vertical.

 Release

 The film was premiered at Dances With Films on June 21, 2024, and has a limited release on December 13, 2024.